wso2/docs-is/en/identity-server/next/docs/deploy/security/encrypt-passwords-with-cipher-tool.md

 ### Using Asymmetric Encryption

 !!! info
-    The key pair used for asymmetric encryption is taken from the internal keystore.
+    It is recommended to [configure a separate keystore](../asymmetric-encryption/configure-keystores-in-wso2-products/#configure-a-separate-keystore-for-encrypting-data-in-internal-datastores) as the internal keystore to encrypt passwords.
 If the internal keystore is not specified, the primary keystore will be used instead.

 1. Add the following `[secrets]` configurations at the bottom of the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory.
-Give an alias for the password type followed by the actual password.
-The following example lists the most common passwords in configuration files.
+Give an alias for the password type followed by the actual password enclosed within square brackets `[]` as shown below.

     ```toml
     [secrets]